Course Overview ES

 Communication & Presentation Skills

-The curriculum and the summative assessments provide many opportunities for students to present their work in written, oral or visual form helping them develop excellent presentation skills.
+Through the Arts as well the PYP curriculum as a whole and the summative assessments in particular, many opportunities are provided for students to present their work in written, oral or visual form helping them develop excellent presentation and communication skills.

 Personal & Social Education

-The Elementary School takes an integrated approach to teaching health and safety, organizing oneself for learning, interactions with others, and self-concept.
-The curriculum fosters students’ thinking about their place in the world, their impact on the earth, and their development as respectful, responsible, global citizens.
+The Elementary School takes an integrated approach to teaching about health and safety, personal identity and interaction.
+The curriculum fosters students’ thinking about their place in the world, their impact and responsibilities as individuals and their development as respectful, responsible, global citizens.

-Starting in the 2nd grade, students are taught how to use technology safely for research and presentations.
-All classes have computer corners.
+Starting in the Grade 2, students attend information technology lessons once a week.
+They are taught basic skills and how to use technology safely for research and presentations.
+Homeroom classes have extra computers for independent work.

-GAIS hosts an annual SportFest competition at the Stanford Track for all Elementary and Middle School students.
+GAIS hosts an annual SportFest competition at a local track for all Elementary and Middle School students.

 GAIS Elementary School students are members of many local teams, including soccer, field hockey, lacrosse, swimming, volleyball, ice-hockey, fencing, track and field and dancing; the school can make referrals as appropriate.